Eligibility: Graduating Bachelor's degree candidate

 They also assist Civic Consulting’s leadership team with special projects and administrative support.
-Throughout the year, they gain exposure to a variety of public sector leaders through client work and networking events.
-Excelling analysts may have the opportunity to stay on for a 2nd year.
+Throughout their tenure, they gain exposure to a variety of public sector leaders through client work and networking events.
+Analysts continue to grow professionally and CCA provides a clear path for promotion and leadership development.

 Examples of client work include:

 - Conducting interviews of local and national subject matter experts and synthesizing findings